 2. It Wears Off Over Time

-Jewellery pieces which are subjected to more ‘wear’ such as rings or chains, will require periodic re-plating where the layer of rhodium-plating will eventually come off.
+Jewellery pieces that are subjected to more ‘wear’ such as rings or chains, will require periodic re-plating where the layer of rhodium-plating will eventually come off.

 A white gold ring if the rhodium has worn through may cause irritation to the wearer.
 By rhodium plating your piece of jewellery again it will look as good as it did when it was new.